Level class (Gantt)

 where oLevel is an object of Level type

-Returns the level's shape, as any of the following:
+The Shape property can be set as any of the following:

 • a CSS color